 Every Episode Ending: "Here it is, your moment of zen."
 During Kilbourne's run, the clip was usually a ridiculous or surreal non sequitor, while during Jon Stewart's run it's usually a funny or ironic news clips that is related to something covered previously.

 Expy: Often a source of them, as Jon and the other correspondents will take other acting roles in quite a similar vein as their characters in the show.
-Jon himself played an Only Sane Man news anchor in Jay and Silent Bob Strike Back and Ed Helms showed up as the quite similar Andy Bernard on The Office (which, of course, stars former "reporter" Steve Carell.)
+Jon himself played an Only Sane Man news anchor in Jay and Silent Bob Strike Back and Ed Helms showed up as the quite similar Andy Bernard on The Office (US) (which, of course, stars former "reporter" Steve Carell.)

 Face-Heel Turn: The show's treatment of Senator John McCain following his 2008 presidential campaign makes frequent allusions to his 'fall from grace' from his (now-abandoned) maverick position.
 Appropriately, 2008 was also the last year Senator McCain made a personal appearance on the show.